New Scotland Historical Association

 All events are at the Wyman Osterhout Community Center unless otherwise noted, and the museum will be open a half hour before the event start time.
-Click on the PDF icon at the bottom of the page to download a full schedule of our 2-2021-2022 programs.
+Click on the PDF icon at the bottom of the page to download a full schedule of our 2022-2023 programs.

-Dec.
-7, 2021 (7:30pm) Suffrage and Its Limits: Why the suffrage centennial still matters – The Women’s Suffrage Centennial (2017 in New York and 2020 nationally) put a brief spotlight on the long struggle for women’s right to vote.
+Nov.
+1, 2022 (7:30pm) Suffrage and Its Limits: Why the suffrage centennial still matters – The Women’s Suffrage Centennial (2017 in New York and 2020 nationally) put a brief spotlight on the long struggle for women’s right to vote.
 However, the suffrage victory proved to be a limited step on the road to women’s full political and legal equality.
 Dr. Susan Lewis will review what we have learned from the suffrage centennial, discuss the evolution of the suffrage movement into the League of Women Voters and the (failed) push for an Equal Rights Amendment, and consider the efforts from 1920 to the present to have women and women’s issues more completely represented in American politics.

 Dec.
 4, 2022 (2:00pm) Songs of Our Empire State –Renowned local musicians Tom Lindsey, Michael Eck and Paul Jossman, collectively known as the Lost Radio Rounders, will explore the fascinating and diverse history of New York State through historic songs.
 You’ll go whaling with "The Montaukers," fighting Gentleman Johnny Burgoyne at "The Battle of Saratoga," and taking a trip to Buffalo on "The Erie Canal."